jlammilliman/DataStructures/README.md

 # DataStructures
-My implementation of the doublyLinkedList data structure
+My implementation of the doublyLinkedList, circularArray and ArrayList data structures
 # What I've learned
 - PositionalIterators
-- Created a nested node class
+- Creation of nested classes
+- that I do not in fact enjoy writing code for doublyLinkedLists